jhipster/generator-jhipster-native/README.md

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint.
-For simplicity, it provides an embed generator-jhipster and a cli.
+For simplicity, it provides an embedded generator-jhipster and a CLI.

 # Installation